 When will my T-shirts arrive?

-We thank you for your patience and understanding in receiving your beautiful tshirt (which is not a tshirt) in a flexible time frame.
-Given that this is a brand new startup we need some time to get our space fully operational (purchase the necessary equipment etc).
-Our goal is to have your order shipped to you by August, but we hope you will understand if it takes us a little longer.
+Somewhere in the middle of October!!
+We thank you for your patience and understanding in receiving your beautiful t-shirt (which is not a t-shirt) in a flexible time frame.
+Given that this is a brand new startup we needed some time to get everything fully operational.

 What are the challenges you see to make this project successful?